terrastruct/d2-docs/docs/tour/imports.md

 <div className="embedSVG" dangerouslySetInnerHTML={{__html: require('@site/static/img/generated/imports-targeted.svg2')}}></div>

-## Imports are relative to that file
+## Relative imports

-Not to the executing path.
+Relative imports are relative to the file, not the executing path.

 Consider that your working directory is `/Users/You/dev`.
 Your D2 files: